Michaelina Wautier: Legacy

 After Wautier's death in 1689, her legacy was quickly lost due to the various reasons: mis-attribution, confusion with other noted female artists of the period, and inability to differentiate her work from that of her brother Charles.
 Two centuries later, starting in the 1850s, recognition of her work began to pick up again.
 However, any mention of her was usually limited to a characterization of her as a "skilled portraitist" with few attributed works.

-Her reputation enjoyed an uptick starting in the 1960s with the sudden appearance of her floral still life Garland with a Butterfly in an exhibition, which later disappeared in 1985, along with her official recognition as the rightful creator of The Triumph of Bacchus in 1967.
-Writer, intellectual, and feminist Germaine Greer gave Wautier greater notability in The Obstacle Race: The Fortunes of Women Painters and Their Work (1979).
+Her reputation enjoyed a revival starting in the 1960s with the sudden appearance of her floral still life Garland with a Butterfly in an exhibition, which later disappeared in 1985, along with her official recognition as the rightful creator of The Triumph of Bacchus in 1967.
+The art historian, intellectual, and feminist Germaine Greer gave Wautier coverage in her book The Obstacle Race: The Fortunes of Women Painters and Their Work (1979).
 Commenting on her work Portrait of a Commander in the Spanish Army, Greer said that Wautier displayed "swiftness and accuracy" indicating extensive professional practice.
 More re-attributions and recognitions of her works and exhibitions that included her paintings made her legacy to more of the art-going public.
-The greater interest in her work culminated in her first retrospective in 2018.
+The greater interest in her work culminated in her first dedicated exhibition in 2018.

 Paintings

 Retrospective

 From June to September 2018, the first complete retrospective on Michaelina Wautier was shown at the Museum aan de Stroom in Antwerp (MAS) (who organised the exhibition along with the Rubenshuis).
 It was curated by the art historian Katlijne Van der Stighelen.
+Another retrospective, Michaelina Wautier, Painter, was organized by the Kunsthistorisches Museum, Vienna, in cooperation with the Royal Academy of Arts, London it was displayed at the Kunsthistorisches Museum 30 September 2025 – 22 February 2026 and at the Royal Academy of Arts in beginning in March 2026.
+A catalog accompanied the exhibit ISBN 978-1915815200.